dbohlender/canfar.github.io/docs/batch.md

 Then you will need to source your credentials to access your tenant's VMs:

 {% highlight bash %}
-. canfar-[tenant_name]-openrc.sh
+. canfar-[tenant]-openrc.sh
 {% endhighlight %}

 This file is the same as the one you can download from your tenant, when clicking in the **API Access** tab from your [dashboard](https://west.cloud.computecanada.ca/dashboard/project/access_and_security/).
+It should download it for you, then replace `[tenant]` by your tenant name.
 Now to submit the job, there is a special wrapper script that will share your VM with CANFAR, add some boiler plate lines for the cloud-scheduler, validate and submit the job.
 Instead of running `condor_submit`, you would run `canfar_submit`.
 For our simple example, you would do:
 {% highlight bash %}
 canfar_submit myjob.jdl my_vm_image c8-30gb-380